Is Diboron Tetrahydride Ionic Or Covalent

 Exceptions and Nuances

-While the analysis strongly suggests that B₂H₄ is primarily covalent, it's important to acknowledge that chemical bonding is not always black and white.
+While the analysis strongly suggests that B₂H₄ is primarily covalent, don't forget to acknowledge that chemical bonding is not always black and white.
 There can be a degree of polarizability in the B-H bonds due to the slight electronegativity difference.
 Polarizability refers to the ability of the electron cloud in a bond to be distorted by an external electric field or by the presence of nearby ions or polar molecules.

 Implications for Reactivity